dorahacksglobal/Hackathon-Playbook/usjoin.md

 - **Study Room**
     - Topic owner
-    	- Actively maintain the discussion on certain focus area on Discord / Telegram / Wechat.
+    	- Actively maintain the discussion on certain focus area on Discord.
     	- Set up the architect of related knowledge repo on [Playbook][Playbook].
     	- Review PR submited to the related knowledge repo on [Playbook][Playbook].
     - Event manager (50 USD per event)